 After two cycles of measurements, pause the apparatus by clicking [1] and remove the E-plate from the cradle [2].

-SCREEN: To be provided by Authors: Pause being clicked

 Talent removing plate

 Add 100 microliters of virus propagation medium supplemented with TPCK-trypsin to each well [1] and return the E-plate into the cradle pocket [2].